DavidJRichey/UO_Geography_4-581/labs/lab_3.md

 1. Use the *Identify* tool again to inspect some raster pixel values across the map.
 Feel free to zoom in for more accuracy in choosing pixels.
   - The *Pixel value* is the actual attribute value at that point.
-  - The *Stretched value* is the conversion of the pizel value into a position on the color ramp (from 0 to 255 from left-to-right).
+  - The *Stretched value* is the conversion of the pixel value into a position on the color ramp (from 0 to 255 from left-to-right).
 The details of the conversion are defined in the *Stretch Type*

 #### 1.3 - Design layout & add context map.